arthmoeros/qsdt-template-engine/README.md

 Iteration Key|Identifies the declaration and its execution for iterated expression reference Template Function|Template function to run for each iterated expression referring to the Iteration Key (further explanation below)
-Declared Iteration End|Indicates the end of the declared iteration Iterated Expression Begin|Indicates that a iterated expression is here Declared Iteration Key (or Iteration Key)|Is the reference to the declared iteration, the function associated will be run and its result will replace this expression (further explanation below)
+Declared Iteration End|Indicates the end of the declared iteration Iterated Expression Begin|Indicates that an iterated expression is here Declared Iteration Key (or Iteration Key)|Is the reference to the declared iteration, the function associated will be run and its result will replace this expression (further explanation below)
-Iterated Expression End|Idicates the end of the iterated expression
+Iterated Expression End|Indicates the end of the iterated expression

 ##### Template Functions
 These functions must have instance variables associated, so there can be a real iteration process, the invoked function must return a string with the result of the next value to place into each iterated expression, these functions must be annotated with the @TemplateFunction annotation and fulfill the following contract: